main banner

 The authorities recorded that at about 15:15 on the afternoon of Saturday, the 16th September, an aircraft crashed into a field in the townland of Kinnagh.
 Local Gardai and members of the Local Defence Force (LDF) were first to the scene and they reported back to the Irish Army coastal fort at Duncannon.
 The owner of the field was one Moses O'Neill.
 Sadly, no aid could be brought to the occupants of the aircraft as it had been completely destroyed in the crash.
 The aircraft had been consumed by the post crash fire.
 The military party from the 1st Field Company based at Duncannon could do no more than gather up the wreckage and return it to the fort for disposal.

 Before this however, those present had the sad task of recovering from the wreckage the remains of those on board.
 Upon arrival the Irish army party had immediately found the remains of two men.
 Despite the fire which burned on into the evening, these two bodies were recovered and another was then found under the the aircraft.
-From these bodies some letters were recovered and it was possible to identify two of the airmen provisionally.
+From these remains some letters were recovered and it was possible to identify two of the airmen provisionally.
 It was believed they were

 R/131724 F/Sgt.
 Chabara, A.J.,, R.A.F., Lyneham